DHTMLX/gantt-docs/data/api/gantt_drag_timeline_config.md

 ~~~

 - <span class=subproperty>**useKey**</span> - (*string | boolean*) - if the property is specified, scrolling the timeline will be activated only when the specified modifier key is pressed.
-Supported values: "ctrlKey", "shiftKey", "metaKey", "altKey".
+The supported values are: "ctrlKey", "shiftKey", "metaKey", "altKey".

 @relatedsample: